 2. Upgrade Your WordPress Theme

 WordPress has thousands of free themes.
 But not all of them are up to mark.
-Most of the free themes have comparably similar looks and very low customization options which make it hard to create a branded look for your blog.
+Most of the free themes have comparably similar looks and shallow customization options, making it hard to create a branded look for your blog.

-When you want to create a professional brand, you need a design that’s distinctive and particular to your blog.
+When you want to create a professional brand, you need a distinctive design and particular to your blog.

-There are a couple of free themes which are highly customizable such as:
+There are a couple of free themes that are highly customizable such as:

-The above two themes come with a premium add-on which will help you completely change their look to create a new theme.
-Doing so, you’re blog will have a distinctive look and won’t look just another blog on the web.
+The above two themes come with a premium add-on, which will help you completely change their look to create a new theme.
+Doing so, you’re blog will have a distinctive look and won’t look just like another blog on the web.

 3. Format Your Blog Post For Engagement